logoran/logoran/docs/api/context.md

 ctx.assert(ctx.state.user, 401, 'User not found.
 Please login!');
 ```

-Koa uses [http-assert](https://github.com/jshttp/http-assert) for assertions.
+Logoran uses [http-assert](https://github.com/jshttp/http-assert) for assertions.

 ### ctx.respond

-  To bypass Koa's built-in response handling, you may explicitly set `ctx.respond = false;`.
-Use this if you want to write to the raw `res` object instead of letting Koa handle the response for you.
+  To bypass Logoran's built-in response handling, you may explicitly set `ctx.respond = false;`.
+Use this if you want to write to the raw `res` object instead of letting Logoran handle the response for you.

-  Note that using this is __not__ supported by Koa.
-This may break intended functionality of Koa middleware and Koa itself.
-Using this property is considered a hack and is only a convenience to those wishing to use traditional `fn(req, res)` functions and middleware within Koa.
+  Note that using this is __not__ supported by Logoran.
+This may break intended functionality of Logoran middleware and Logoran itself.
+Using this property is considered a hack and is only a convenience to those wishing to use traditional `fn(req, res)` functions and middleware within Logoran.

 ## Request aliases